syntithenai/hermod/README.md

 It can also be used to build web services that use a suite of machine learning technologies to integrate speech recognition into web pages.

+>** This repository is not quite finished.
+I'll remove this message when the source complies with the following docs.

 > **This repository has recently been ported from nodejs to python.**
 > In particular on ARM, in my experience, stable packages for speech recognition were more difficult to achieve with nodejs than python.
 > Additionally [RASA](http://rasa.com) written in python is a core part of the suite so the portage unifies the development environment for the server side.